 Babysitting may seem worlds away from the field of psychology.
-But even a basic understanding of psychology can help you better tailor your babysitting strategies to individual children.
+But even a basic understanding of psychology can help you tailor your babysitting strategies to meet the needs of individual children.

-How does babysitting relate to psychology?
-Babysitting relates to psychology in two main ways; child psychology and developmental psychology.
-These parts of psychology can help you to understand at what age children are developing certain abilities, how to better relate and bond with kids, and how to create enriching opportunities for them that will enrich their development.
+How does psychology pertain to babysitting?
+Two main areas of psychology relate directly to babysitting, child psychology and developmental psychology.
+Learning a little about each of these can help you get a feel for what age children are developing certain abilities, how to better relate and bond with kids, and how to create opportunities for them that will enrich their development.

 In this article, I'll discuss some of the most popular psychological theories that can help to shape how you view a child when you are babysitting.
-Specifically, I will focus on Piaget's model of cognitive development, Erikson's theories of psycho-social development, and Maslow's hierarchy of needs.
-By the end, you should have a better understanding of how children mentally and emotionally, and be able to use that information in practical ways to help the kids you babysit.
+Specifically, I will focus on Piaget's model of cognitive development, Erikson's theory of psycho-social development, and Maslow's hierarchy of needs.
+By the end, you should have a better understanding of how children develop, both mentally and emotionally, and be able to use that information in practical ways to help the kids you babysit.

 Psychology can seem like an intimidating field of study if you've never looked into it before.
-For most people, when you think of a psychologist you probably think of someone like Sigmund Freud who has patients lay on a couch while he listens to their problems and psychoanalyzes them.
+Like most people, when you think of a psychologist, you probably think of someone like Sigmund Freud who has patients lying on a couch while he listens to their problems and psychoanalyzes them.

-But many areas of psychology are a lot more practical than that.
-In fact, most parenting books are just presenting practical things for parents and childcare providers to do based on child psychology.
+But many areas of psychology are a lot more modern and practical than that.
+In fact, most parenting books are just presenting useful advice for parents and childcare providers, based on the theories of child psychology.

 Not all babysitters have a psychology degree, but many have other qualifications.
 Check out my article: Babysitting Qualifications to learn more.